return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_atomic_helper_c.rst

 \ :c:func:`drm_atomic_helper_commit_cleanup_done`\ .

-This is all implemented by in \ :c:func:`drm_atomic_helper_commit`\ , giving drivers a complete and esay-to-use default implementation of the \ :c:func:`atomic_commit`\  hook.
+This is all implemented by in \ :c:func:`drm_atomic_helper_commit`\ , giving drivers a complete and easy-to-use default implementation of the \ :c:func:`atomic_commit`\  hook.

 The tracking of asynchronously executed and still pending commits is done using the core structure \ :c:type:`struct drm_crtc_commit <drm_crtc_commit>`\ .